MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 ## Targeted meeting notification API

-Targeted meeting notifications enhance meeting experience and develop user engagement activities in Teams meetings.
-You can send notifications to specific participants in a meeting stage during a meeting.
-The notifications are private and are only sent to the specific or targeted participants in a meeting.
+The `targetedMeetingNotification` API allows you to send notifications to specific participants in a meeting stage.
+You can send a targeted meeting notification based on user action.
+The API is available through Teams Client SDK.

 > [!NOTE]
 >
-> * The API payload only permits task module with URL.
+> * The API payload only permits a task module with a URL.
 >
-> * Supported format for user ID is (the `id` value available from GetMeetingParticipant/GetMembers API):
+> * The supported user ID format for Azure Active Directory is pairwise MRI (29:< encrypted id >).
->   * Pairwise MRI for Azure Active Directory user (29:< encrypted id>).
+> * You can get the encrypted ID from [GetMeetingParticipant API](#get-participant-api) or [GetMembers API](/rest/api/azure/devops/memberentitlementmanagement/members/get?view=azure-devops-rest-7.0).
->   * Example of pairwise ID:
+>   * Following is an example of pairwise ID:
 >
 >     :::image type="content" source="../assets/images/apps-in-meetings/pairwise-id.png" alt-text="Screenshot displaying the example of pairwise ID.":::
 >
-> * AAD Object ID and UPN are not supported.
+> * The user ID formats **aadObjectid** and **UPN** aren't supported.

 ### Example